rajneetsinghghuman/Rajneet-Singh-Ghuman-Model-And-Game-Development/README.md

 The values for this are between 0.0 and 1.0.
 Example value- 0.15 Put the transparency value of the triangle which is in the form of alpha value in the file alpha.txt.
 The values for this are between 0.0 and 1.0.
 Example value- 1.0 for no transparency.
 The lesser the value then the triangle is more transparent.
-Example value-0.15.
-Save all the text files.
-Values for the triangle should be greater than 1.
+Example value-0.15
-After doing all this click on the program Rajneet Singh Ghuman Game Development to make it the current program being used and press the Enter key to show the result which is a triangle with the provided values.
+After doing all this click on the program Rajneet Singh Ghuman L Game Development to make it the current program being used and press the Enter key to show the result which is a triangle with the provided values.
 Click on the notepad program again to provide the values for the next triangle to make the 3D model.
 Resize and position the notepad window make it work with the program Rajneet Singh Ghuman Game Development.